matt-oakes/cordova-haptic-feedback/README.md

 Short native vibro for Cordova App

-I use this plugin for fake keyboard and fake piker, but it's a cool thing for many action in app.
+I use this plugin for fake keyboard and fake piker, but it's a cool thing for many actions in app.

 # Install plugin
 - cordova plugin add https://github.com/AntonSeagull/cordova-haptic-feedback